DFRobot/DFRobot_ILI9488/README.md

 ## Summary

-Input commands and draw different figures in the LCD.
+Enable figures-drawing in the screen and many configurable functions are available.

 ## Feature

-Support different drawings in the screen, including point, line, circle, rectangle, triangle,rounded rectangle and some commands
+--Support different drawings in the screen, including point, line, circle, fill circle, --rectangle, fill rectangle, triangle, fill triangle, rounded rectangle, fill rounded rectangle.
-Support English characters.
-SPI: the redraw rate can reach to 10 frames per second when redrawed by ESP series controllers
+--English fonts or character library chips are configurable.
+--Read and display BMP file in SD card.
+--The library can be drived by basic hardware programs of drawPixel, fillScreen and begin.

 ## Installation

 Download the library ZIP file and unzip it to the Arduino folder of the library.
-(If you haven't download DFRobot display library before,you need to download it first to drive (https://github.com/DFRobot/DFRobot_Display))
-SPI_SD interface is available when compatible SD card libraries of ESP32 and ESP8266(https://github.com/DFRobot/SD_SPI)
+SPI_SD interface is available, compatible SD card libraries of ESP32 and ESP8266(https://github.com/DFRobot/SD_SPI) are added.

 ## Result

 Functions supports. <0 means error;>0 means warning, 0 means OK .

-begin type
-    value       |             result            |
-    -1          |             error             |
-    1           |      no feedback test         |

 function type

-    value       |             result            |
+    Value       |             Result
+    -4          |         mem overflow
-    -3          |          not support          |
+    -3          |          not support
-    -2          |             param             |
+    -2          |             param
-    -1          |             error             |
+    -1          |             error
-    1           |           out range           |
+    1           |           out range

 ## Methods